jsmootiv/openvpn-client/README.md

  * `ROUTE` - As above, add a route to allow replies to your private network
  * `TZ` - As above, set a zoneinfo timezone, IE `EST5EDT`
  * `VPN` - As above, setup a VPN connection
+ * `CONFIG_FILE` - Name of a custom configuration file --expected to be in same directory as vpn.crt

 ## Examples